mja65/Emu68-Imager/docs/faqs.md

 - Press **Check** button, it should turn Green if all steps were completed correctly.

+### It's nice there is a GUI to start, but the running of the tool is in the Terminal.
+Why?

+The tool is written in Powershell.
+Limitations in Powershell (and frankly the knowledge of the coder) make a graphical output difficult.
+Two examples:

+1. Downloads of the various packages uses standard Powershell functionality.
+Showing progress for downloads either requires using the standard Powershell output or there is no output whatsoever

+2. Updating progress to a Window is possible, but introduces significant delay in order for Powershell to update the window.
+"Significant" delay means in some circumstances the tool would take twice as long to run versus what it does now.

+In summary, functionality over aesthetics.

+### The tool is looking for ADFs I do not have!

+This tool is provided for users who have legally acquired versions of the ROMs and ADFs.
+If you do, you should have no issue accessing the required files (e.g. using the Hyperion website to download any updates).

+If you've chosen to "sail the high seas" that's your choice but you will need to work out how to acquire the complete set.
+It is not something we can point you towards

+### [wifipi.device / videcore (RTG) / Buptest / (any other Emu68 software) is not working!]

+The tool is using the currently available version of Emu68 and Emu68 tools.
+By all means, reach out for support but please consider if your issue relates to the imager or Emu68.
+If the later, then it is not something the tool can resolve.
+However, please raise the issue in the appropriate forum if you encounter it (e.g. the emu68-support channel on Discord)

 ### Why is [Insert your favourite Amiga package name] not installed?

 The tool is intended to provide a basic image to help you get started, to avoid common pitfalls such as RTG and internet issues and using 100% legally acquired software.
 Once you have a basic set up you have access to the internet as well as a suitably sized SD card where you can transfer whatever you need to add additional software.